aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Limitations

 1. This extension does not take open terminals into consideration.
 For example, if your kernels are idle for the time you configured but the terminals are not then the extension will shut down the terminals and the kernels.
-2. You will have to reinstall this extension and configure the idle time limit, if you delete the JupyterServer on the AWS Console and recreate it.
+2. You will need to reinstall this extension and configure the idle time limit, each time you delete your user's JupyterServer "app" and recreate it.
+See the [auto-installer](auto-installer) for an example of how to centrally automate installation.

 ## Troubleshooting